Please take the time to view our Library listing below. It will give you insights about hiring and working with an Architect.

 Perhaps your dream is to build a two-story addition with a family room below and a master bedroom and bath above.
 Or maybe you've always wanted to expand the kitchen and install French doors leading to a wraparound deck.
 Or you maybe contemplating Constructing a New Custom Home.
 Regardless of what your dream entails, all major remodeling projects or a new home can benefit from the expert design help and advice of an experienced, licensed architect.

 I know what you're thinking: Architects are way too expensive and only necessary when building multi-million-dollar commercial facilities—and last week's economic roller coaster isn't helping any.
 The truth is, architects are well worth the cost on large or small new homes or remodeling jobs because with thoughtful evaluation and design, they can meet—and often exceed—your expectations and save you those fees and more.
 In fact, depending on the size or complexity of the home or remodeling, calling in an architect might be the only way to get the project off the ground, and to ensure your dream comes true.
 Here's why you consider taking the plunge if you're gung ho about a small (garage) or large-scale redo on the whole-house or even a new home.
+There are many reasons that you can benefit from working with a residential architect.
+Below we have distinguished several for your consideration that brings value to your proposed project.

 A Licensed Architect is the only building design professional, who is qualified with the proper extensive education, acquired internships, comprehensive licensing examinations, decades of exhaustive practical experience, ongoing continuing education that has the training and knowledge, design expertise, abilities and vision to design your residence and remodels, and whom is budget minded, energy conscious, looks out for your needs and deals with the construction industry everyday, and guides you through construction to make that house a home or a remodel to function and fit into the architecture you live in.